 For ancient philosophers and Christian mystics contemplation is a “way of life.”Pierre Hadot, Philosophy as a Way of Life (Oxford: Blackwell, 1995).
 This means that the contemplative vision one receives from God in prayer is real to the extent that it is embodied and lived out (words must become flesh) in real time (grace divinizes history and corporeality).Dallas Willard says, “That is why our apologetic has to embody the message and person we want to communicate.
 Only with ‘gentleness and reverence’ will people be able to see, verify, and be persuaded to respond to what we have to say.”
 Dallas Willard, The Allure of Gentleness: Defending the Faith in the Manner of Jesus (New York: HarperOne, 2015), 5.
 See also, Douglas Burton-Christie, The Word in the Desert: Scripture and the Quest for Holiness in Early Christian Monasticism (New York: OUP, 1993), 150.
 The Desert Fathers and Mothers imagined an integral bond between word and praxis (action).
 When a monk sought a word from an elder, they were not seeking ideas about the spiritual life.
 Instead, they “wanted to know, in one way or another, what they were to do, how were they to act.”
 The hermeneutic of the desert was based in praxis.
 Praxis brings the Word to life, making it incarnate.
 The “meaning” of the Word is found in the practical and ethical demands it places upon the hearer.
 Here action and contemplation find mutual fulfillment in one another (to contemplate the truth in prayer is to do the good in action).This is in following the metaphysical vision of the transcendentals of being: beauty, truth, and goodness.
 Because all that exists shares in the beautiful, the true, and the good, which cannot be parsed, each property is more fully manifest to the extent that the other properties are present and cohere in each particular thing, as each of the transcendentals are fulfilled in relation to the other.
 This also mitigates the faith/works division.
 For a very accessible introduction to the transcendentals, see Stratford Caldecott, Beauty for Truth’s Sake: On the Re-enchantment of Education (Grand Rapids: Brazos, 2009).
 See especially, Chapter 1.

 Indeed, the first line of Plato’s Republic opens with Socrates, the contemplative philosopher, “coming down” (katebein in Greek) from the life of contemplation “to the Piraeus.”
-In the Athenian port town amongst all the hustle and bustle of social and economic activity Socrates mingles with the wisdom of the age and in the end gives his life in service to the gods (this paradigm of ascent and descent is reiterated in the in the “allegory of the cave”).
+In the Athenian port town amongst all the hustle and bustle of social and economic activity Socrates mingles with the wisdom of the age and in the end gives his life in service to the gods (this paradigm of ascent and descent is reiterated in the “allegory of the cave”).

 For Jesus, the spiritual life is not a naval-gazing retreat from the world (from ethical/political engagement), but a transformed existence in the world.See, Ron Dart, The Beatitudes: When Mountain Meets Valley (Fresh Wind Press, 2005).
 This ascent/descent paradigm is present in Jesus’ “Beatitudes.”
-The “blessed” those who desire a contemplative life in God and are prepared through trials for the difficulties (“persecutions”) of life in the world.
+The “blessed” are those who desire a contemplative life in God and are prepared through trials for the difficulties (“persecutions”) of life in the world.
 We find it also in the Lord’s Prayer, as Jesus instructs us to begin with reflection upon God above, “Our father, who art in heaven,” before we ask him to come down to us and be with us in the world, “thy will be done (in us), on earth as in heaven.”Teresa of Avila, The Way of Perfection.
 See Chapters 30–32.
 Teresa adds the “in us” to press this ethical dimension.
 In Chapter 32 she says, “For once the earth has become heaven, the possibility is there for Your will to be done in me.
 But if the earth hasn’t—and earth as wretched and barren as mine—I don’t know, Lord, how it will be possible.
 It is indeed a great thing, that which You offer!”
 See also, Dallas Willard, The Divine Conspiracy: Rediscovering Our Hidden Life in God (San Francisco: HarperCollins, 1998), Chapter 3.

 Contemplative literature understands the transfiguration as that signature moment of Jesus’ connection to the father.
 Atop the mountain Jesus is transfigured before Peter, John, and James.
 Peter, in later recalling the theophany, tells us,